Science Applications International Corporation

 An Ideal Partnership

 TeraText for Legislation provides a number of tools that augment the underlying TeraText DMS and DBS capabilities with the ability to provide accesses to the correct state of the law at any point in time.
 By using XML to represent the structured text inherent in legislation, TeraText for Legislation solves the challenge of maintaining a consistent structural representation for the documents, while allowing the database designer to reuse the same information for multiple purposes.
 By using a combination of XML and sophisticated search and indexing capabilities, TeraText DBS effectively and efficiently supports point-in-time access to legislation.
 The TeraText DMS provides powerful fragmentation capabilities, allowing large pieces of legislation to be managed both as whole documents and as individual components, such as separate sections, to be versioned independently of the whole document.
+A combination of flexible and rigid workflow capabilities and a robust security environment provides a powerful platform for a variety of solutions in the legislative and regulatory environment.

 Download White Papers